 Having too much to do with too little time has become a modern workforce mantra.
 Even after putting in extra hours off the clock, you likely still feel the stress of a heavy workload.
 Given incessant emails, disorganized (or nonexistent) workflows, and unnecessary meeting invites, it’s no wonder productivity has flattened.

 Despite advances in technology—and their promises to make our lives easier—the sense of control over how we spend our work day is diminishing.
 And with communication becoming less impactful and efficient, figuring out how to manage our workloads is top of mind for most team leaders.

 So, is workload balancing actually possible?
 It is, and it starts with a shift in perspective to generate results.
 But before we talk about fixes, let’s take a look at how we got here.

 Employees want to feel productive at work.
-That’s why completing tasks and achieving goals are vital to an engaged workforce.
+That’s why completing tasks and achieving goals are vital for an engaged workforce management system.
 Knowledge workers also thrive on being an integral part of their company and understanding how they contribute to larger, strategic goals.